eliark/ez-install-script/README.md

 liveuser needs no password as sudo

+to avoid the password use

+sudo su

+or

+sudo

 ARROW Linux is under development. so dont expect everthing to work perfectly. if you find any bugs or have any suggestions you can contact me at